govau/accessibility/README.md

 ## The Categories
 These cateogries group the [WCAG 2.1 level AA success criteria](https://www.w3.org/TR/WCAG21/) according to what part of the website you're developing.
 Allowing you to focus on the relevant criteria you need to apply and understand versus the criteria which can be ignored.

-> i.e. if your website doesn't have video or audio content you don't need to test against those criteria.
+> For example, if your website doesn't have video or audio content you don't need to test against those criteria.
 - [Default View (all WCAG success criteria)](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=6ada80f459e74ac7aaca499beb1c66a4)
 - [Forms and UI](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=12a87dc4da84412f99ecaae9fc0388c9)
 - [Custom Controls](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=a56fc94a0ee14e6db16d3e3ede18d757)